yasserbdj96/hiphp/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: ✨ Feature request
-about: Suggest an idea for setuptools
+about: Suggest an idea for hiphp
 title: '[FR] '

 ---